IntuitDeveloper/intuit-api-docs/docs/graphql-concepts/graphql-benefits.md

 ### Validate queries as you work

 Since GraphQL is a type system, everything about it is part of its schema.
-You can validate queries as you create them with [testing tools like GraphiQL](../..graphiql-ide/) (which has a built-in parser) or [by using introspection](../introspection/).
+You can validate queries as you create them with [testing tools like GraphiQL](../..graphiql-ide/) (which has a built-in parser) or [by making an introspection query](../introspection/).
 You can also let the server validate requests against the current schema version.

 ### Everything is documented